cguerrero1205/LCD_GRBL/README.md

 -Unlock grbl ($X) \
 -Make position 0 (G92 on all axes) \
 -Read a MicroSD and send the commands to the machine \
--Among other options that will be added.
+-Among other options that will be added

 Components: \
 -Arduino Mega \
 -Rotary encoder \
 -SPI microSD card reader \
 -LCD screen with i2c module \